Pixelnest14/Asraya-project/SYSTEM_REQUIREMENTS.md

 -   **Vehicle Registration:** Register personal vehicles to be linked with the society's parking system.
 -   **Voting:** Participate in active community polls and view the results after voting or after the poll has closed.
 -   **AI Assistant:** Interact with a chatbot to get instant answers to questions about society rules, services, and events.
--   **Emergency Alerts:** Receive and view high-priority alerts broadcast by the admin.
+-   **Smart Home Access:** Access a dedicated page with credentials and a download link for the Blynk mobile app to control personal smart home devices.

 ### 4.2 Non-Functional Requirements